blytkerchan/blytkerchan.github.io/_posts/2012-01-11-opening-a-support-ticket-with-microsoft-or-how-not-to-support-your-customers.markdown

 ---
 author: rlc
+categories:
+- Customer Service
+- Bug Reporting
+- Software Development
+- Feedback Collection
 comments: true
 date: 2012-01-11 22:40:16+00:00
 layout: post
-title: "Opening a support ticket with Microsoft (or: how not to support your customers)"
-wordpress_id: 1779
-categories:
-  - Opinions
 tags:
 - customer support
 - Microsoft
+title: 'Opening a support ticket with Microsoft (or: how not to support your customers)'
+wordpress_id: 1779
 ---

 I had to open a support ticket with Microsoft today: I found a bug in the TCP/IP stack of Windows Embedded Compact 7 that I wanted them to know about (and to fix).
 I also wanted to know when it would be _fixed_ -- after all, the bug is critical and the company I work for is a Microsoft Gold partner, so I had a reasonably high expectation of service.